saxenanihal95/Angular-Advance-Chart/README.md

 ## Installation

-To use ngx-chatbox in your project install it via [npm](https://www.npmjs.com/package/angular-advance-chart):
+To use angular-advance-chart in your project install it via [npm](https://www.npmjs.com/package/angular-advance-chart):

 ```bash
 npm i angular-advance-chart